bitnami/containers/bitnami/elasticsearch/README.md

 ### Configuration file

-In order to use a custom configuration file instead of the default one provided out of the box, you can create a file named `elasticsearch.yml` and mount it at `/opt/bitnami/elasticsearch/config/elasticsearch.yml` to overwrite the default configuration.
+In order to use a custom configuration file instead of the default one provided out of the box, you can create a file named `elasticsearch.yml` and mount it at `/opt/bitnami/elasticsearch/config/elasticsearch.yml` to overwrite the default configuration:
-Please, note that the whole configuration file will be replaced by the provided one, ensure that the syntax and fields are properly set.

 ```console
 $ docker run -d --name elasticsearch \